-- Approach obstacle or curb slowly, head-on and at a right angle. - Depending on wheel drive type, stop in one of following positions: - a.
-In the case of centrally driven mobility devices: 5 - 10 cm before obstacle. - For all other drives: approx. 30 50 cm in front of obstacle.
+- Approach the obstacle or the curb slowly, head-on and at a right angle. - 2.
+Depending on the wheel drive type, stop in one of the following positions: - a.
+In the case of centrally driven mobility devices: 5 10 cm before the obstacle. - b.
+For all other drives: approx. 30 50 cm in front of the obstacle.

-- 3. Check position of front wheels.
-They must be in driving direction and at right angles to obstacle. - 4.
-Approach slowly and keep at consistent speed until rear wheels have also passed over obstacle.
+- 3. Check the position of the front wheels.
+They must be in driving direction and at right angles to the obstacle. - 4.
+Approach slowly and keep at a consistent speed until the rear wheels have also passed over the obstacle.